architect/arc.codes/public/reference/functions/static.md

 # Static

-Get the URL of a static assset
+Get the URL of a static asset

 ---